Acceptance!

 On Tuesday May 5, I opened up the Doodle link to pick a word to make into art for the Words to Art 2020 project.
 There were so many this time!
 I scrolled and saw what the other artists had picked: Broken, Longing… I scrolled up and down, undecided, when suddenly, Acceptance stared back at me!

 I had just finished a painting for a friend.
 It was red.
 I knew red was the color of the Root Chakra.
 I picked up my phone to check which chakra the word Acceptance was connected with.
 And there it was—Heart Chakra!
-And the color was green, like our lawn which I had happily stood on this morning.
+And the color was green, like our lawn which I had stood on this morning.
 It was being mowed by my son, now home from college, who had his headphones on.
-The syllable for the heart chakra, was YAM.

 I wanted to change the text on the website though.
 After all, I love words and how they can change meanings ever so slightly if we are not paying attention.
 I am careful about the ones we use and ponder them a lot.
 And so, in “Self acceptance is at the core of our desire to be the best person that we were meant to be,” I’d change “best” and replace it with “whole.”
 Because, of course, best had some judgement in it and was totally subjective.
 And so I didn’t agree with that word.
 Afterall who decides what is the “best” person I can be?

-I pulled out a print, turned it over, marked off a square and taped it up.
+I pulled out a print someone had donated to the Studio, turned it over, marked off a square and taped it up.
 Marked a1/4 horizon line and taped it.
 Made a delicious green color—the color of emeralds!
 I tore the tape used for my last red painting and rolled and bunched it up and applied it all to the 1/4 of the paper.
 Then I painted the green over the bumpy area.
 The rest I painted an even gorgeous green, like my lawn, lush with the spring rain.
 We had let it grow wild for the last 6 weeks!
 It was resplendent with clover flowers so many bees were buzzing away at.
 I had even convinced my new neighbor to forgo mowing.
 He also watched the bees enjoying the clover.
 Everything was new for all of us during the pandemic Lockdown afterall.

 Back at the studio, while the paint was wet I wrote YAM in Sanskrit or the horizon line with wet graphite.
 It went over all the bumps, bumps of suppressed feelings in our body and subconscious mind.
 Or like a lawn gone wild.
 On the dots I applied liquid gold paint and then scratched over the letters with the back of a thin brush.
 I also used the back of the brush to write Acceptance twice into the even green 3/4 section.
 The tape started to uncurl in places exposing the red and white underneath!
 The piece became very 3D, like the stuff we had suppressed was exploding out.
 I just loved it!
 I wondered what it will look like tomorrow…